Gregory-incorporated/.github/profile/README.md

 # My Portfolio Pet Projects 🐶

-Welcome to my portfolio of pet projects!
+Welcome to my portfolio of pet projects!<br />
 Here you will find a collection of personal projects that I have developed in my free time to explore new technologies, improve my skills, and have some fun along the way.

 ## Table of Contents